2018 International Champions Cup

-The 2018 International Champions Cup (or ICC) was the sixth edition of a tournament comprising a series of friendly association football matches.
+The 2018 International Champions Cup was the sixth edition of a tournament comprising a series of friendly association football matches.
 It began on July 20 and ended on August 11.
 The tournament was won by English club Tottenham Hotspur.

 Teams

 A total of 18 teams participated in the tournament.
 The participants were announced in four waves on April 10, 11, 12, and 17, 2018.
 On June 18, Lyon replaced Sevilla in the competition.

 Venues

 Originally 22 venues for the International Champions Cup were announced on April 13 and 17, 2018, but they were later increased to 23.
 Of these, 15 were in the United States, 7 were in Europe, and 1 was in Asia.

 After Sevilla had to pull out (replaced by Lyon), matches due to take place in Warsaw and Zürich were canceled and replaced by matches in London and Faro-Loulé.
 The two matches Chelsea played were relocated from Gothenburg and Solna to Nice and Dublin respectively.